 |Is Oticon's Opn™ Over-rated?|

-Oticon's newest hearing aid called "Opn" has been advertised so much through regular and social media, consumers have been calling asking if we carry it.
-And since we do, if we would specifically fit that model because of its reported superiority over anything currently available.
-It is bluetooth compatible so you can use it with your telephone and more importantly, it reportedly has a newer and better means of helping people hear in background noise.
-This opinion does not address bluetooth function; instead it is about Oticon's reported superiority in background noise - what Oticon called Open Sound Navigation.
+Oticon's newest hearing aid called "Opn" has been advertised so much through regular and social media, consumers have been calling to ask if we carry it, and, since we do, if we would specifically fit that model because of its reported superiority over anything currently available.
+It is Bluetooth compatible so you can use it with your telephone, and more importantly, it reportedly has a newer and better means of helping people hear in background noise.
+This opinion does not address Bluetooth function; instead, it is about Oticon's reported superiority in background noise - what Oticon called Open Sound Navigation.

-I may be only a handful of professioinals, but I am not that impressed with this hearing aid.
+I may be only one in a handful of professioinals, but I am not that impressed with this hearing aid.

 So to this clinician's ears: Did the hype match up with results?
 I was expecting a "wow effect."

 My first impression was not good.
 In quiet, there was a distorted sound quality that was not present when compared with previous high-end hearing aids from Oticon.
-The Opn sounded rather ....."digitized" and broken up.
-Regardless of program changes, it still sounded "distorted" and not a normal analog sound quality as like their previous Oticon Alta 2 Pro.
+The Opn sounded rather "digitized" and broken up.
+Regardless of program changes, it still sounded distorted and not a normal analog sound quality as with their previous Oticon Alta 2 Pro.
 That was a disappointment.
 Certainly no "wow effect" there.

 Their complaints about Opn have been:

 1) Not as clear and crisp in sound quality; and,